Political impact of the COVID-19 pandemic: States of emergency

-At least 84 countries have declared a state of emergency in response to the pandemic, leading to fears about misuse of power.
+At least 84 countries declared a state of emergency in response to the pandemic, which led to fears about misuse of power.
 Reporters Without Borders has claimed that 38 countries have restricted freedom of the press as a result.
 Other examples include banning mass protests, postponing elections or holding them while the opposition cannot effectively campaign, selectively enforcing lockdown rules on political opponents, handing out relief payments to political supporters, or scapegoating minorities.
-Many countries have also unveiled large-scale surveillance programs for contact tracing, leading to worries about their impact on privacy.
+Many countries have also unveiled large-scale surveillance programs for contact tracing, leading to worries about effects on privacy.

 Human rights and freedoms

 Whilst the emergency powers enacted by governments in order to stem the spread of the pandemic were made in the interests of protecting public health and minimizing risk to countries' economies and crucial services such as health care, they have inadvertently led to concerns over human rights and civil liberties.
 The government response seen in the Philippines led to accusations of government forces violently detaining, attacking, and even killing citizens who flouted public health restriction laws.
 Violent clashes between citizens and armed government authorities have also been seen in countries including Greece, the United States, and Germany.

 Human rights and civil liberties have also been threatened through digital surveillance technology by multiple governments, leading to concerns over human rights to privacy, freedom, expression and association.
 The Ecuadorean government introduced a new GPS tracking system without associated data handling legislation, leaving users' details exposed and insecure.
 In South Korea, health authorities launched a track and trace app which asked users to disclose personal information, leading to concerns over both privacy and the potential for discrimination.
 Furthermore, the right to freedom of movement has been curtailed by many national governments during the pandemic, with 186 countries enacting border restrictions in response to the pandemic.

 In relation, the ongoing discrimination faced by minorities, in particular, has also been a root cause in the socio-economic factors which has affected the freedoms and rights of the most vulnerable populations.